EqualifyEverything/equalify/README.md

 Making the world better is a driving force behind our work.

 Three key "biases" keep our work good:

-1. **Equalify is Open Source software.** Open Source software inspires others to build ever greater innovations.
+1. **Good ethics take priority.** Equalify was built out of a search a [desire to create an ethical business](https://bbertucc.notion.site/My-Ethical-Business-a55c25006c5c4b53b233df1f5c9df4da).
+Any ethical issue can be raised in our [Issues tab](https://github.com/bbertucc/equalify/issues) and will be treated as a mission-critical bug.
-2. **Equalify loves accessibility.** Our product is designed around WCAG accessibility reporting and enforcement, so we can create a more equitable internet.
+2. **Equalify is Open Source software.** Open Source software inspires others to build ever greater innovations.
-3. **Equalify caps income.** Billionaires beware- Equalify's Open Source license caps any person's income, so no one person is getting rich from  Equalify.
+3. **Equalify loves accessibility.** Our product is designed around WCAG accessibility reporting and enforcement, so we can create a more equitable internet.

 ## You can help develop Equalify!
 1. Download the contents of the repo.